bugrakosen/bugrakosen/README.md

 <h1 align="center">Hi 👋, I'm Buğra</h1>
 <h3 align="center">An engineer dedicated to backend and devOps!
-My works are in the Milvasoft organization repositories.
+My main projects are in the Milvasoft organization.
 You ask why ? => Why not ?</h3>

 - 🔭 I’m currently working on [Milvasoft Projects](https://github.com/Milvasoft)